SIMPLER logo

 Available Data

-There are several types of data in SIMPLER, and more data is added continuously.
+There are several types of data in SIMPLER, and more data are added continuously.
 Below is a brief description of data.

 If you have questions or need exact numbers, for example when preparing applications, you are welcome to contact the SIMPLER Office.